kubernetes-sigs/cluster-api-provider-cloudstack/docs/book/src/topics/cloudstack-permissions.md

 # CloudStack Permissions for CAPC

-The account that CAPC runs under must minimally be a Domain Admin type account with a role offering the following permissions
+The account that CAPC runs under must minimally be a User type account with a role offering the following permissions

 * assignToLoadBalancerRule
 * associateIpAddress